yifengyou/linux-0.11-lab/README.md

         $ tools/run-docker-lab.sh
         $ tools/open-docker-lab.sh

-* The above command will start a VNC page, login with 'ubuntu' as password
+* The above command will start a VNC page, login with the password printed in the console

 ### Hack Linux 0.11 on Linux

     $ make help		// get help